phenotypic.abc_.GridObjectRefiner#

 def _operate(image: GridImage, max_width_fraction: float = 0.9) -> GridImage:

-# Get grid info
+# Get grid structure information

-col_edges = image.grid.get_col_edges()
+col_edges = image.grid.get_col_edges() # x-coordinates of column boundaries

-# Measure object widths
+# Measure object properties

 objmap = image.objmap[:]